gcallah/work/proposal/palgrave.md

 1. Proposed title and subtitle

-*By the Sweat of Your Brow: Philosophical Perspectives on Work*
+*By the Sweat of Your Brow: Some Concepts of Work in the History of Western Thought*

 2. Brief description of project’s scope and content